Truck Accidents in New York City

 - They’re also less attentive and subject to more distractions.

 - And when driving after dark, all these factors can be amplified, which is why the National Highway Traffic Safety Administration (NHTSA) tells us more truck accidents occur at night.

 Investigating the cause of a trucking accident is complicated and requires a specialized skill to determine the liable party.
 There may be multiple parties involved — the driver, the owner, the company that leased the truck, the company that loaded the truck, or even the truck manufacturer.
-Our truck accident lawyers have the experience and knowledge to confirm who was at fault and to hold them accountable.
+Our New York truck accident lawyers have the experience and knowledge to confirm who was at fault and to hold them accountable.